alexqfredrickson/notes/devops/kubernetes.md

 In 2006, Google developed `cgroups`, also known as *process containers*.
 These isolate resource limits (CPU / memory / network allocation / I/O), priority allocations, monitoring/reporting of resource limits, and process control (start/stop/frozen/restarted).

 In 2010, Docker was founded, leveraging `namespaces` and `cgroups`, to define container runtimes, which share the same kernel as the host operating system.
 Containers receive their own users / hostnames / IPs / mounts / resource allocations.

+### Overview

+Container images are portable, self-contained bundles of software along with dependenies.
+Container images are OCI-compliant - meaning that they can run on Docker, K8S, AWS ECS, etc. A container is an *instance* of a container image - an Nginx container image can spawn multiple redundant Nginx containers.
+Images are stacks of layers overlaid on one another.

+Image tags distinguish versions of container images.
+The `latest` tag is the default.

+### Docker

+Docker commands generally follow `docker [noun] [verb]` syntax.

+`docker run -it` means start a *interactive*, *teletype interface* session with a container (i.e. using a terminal). `--rm` will remove a container once it exits.

+`docker images` shows local images.
+Image digests differ from image IDs - a *digest* is a checksum from a container registry and an image ID is a checksum of the local container image.

+`docker manifest` shows the mainfest from some registry, along with layers.

+`docker save` saves an image to a local file for backup/import.

+`docker version` shows the local Docker version.
+Docker Desktop uses `containerd` and `runc`, which have their own versions.

+`docker pull foo/bar` downloads a container from DockerHub, or another registry if you specify one.

+`docker ps` shows you running containers. `docker ps -a` will show containers that have exited.

+`docker rm` accepts a container ID or name, and it removes a container.